 Canon EOS 70D, ISO 640, 50mm, f/2.8, Shutter Speed 1/125s

-When it comes to your portrait camera settings, your camera’s aperture or f-stop determines the depth of field in your photo.
+When it comes to your portrait camera settings, your camera’s aperture or f-stop determines the depth of field in your photo (or the amount of compression or blur that you’ll notice in the background).
 Shooting “wide open” means that your f-stop is open at say f/1.4-2.8 (depending on your camera).
 The higher the number, the more your image will appear in focus.
 If you’re shooting at f/1.4, keep in mind that maybe your subject’s eye will be in focus, while your subject’s ears may appear more blurry.
 However, if you’re photographing a large group will multiple rows, you’ll want a longer depth of field to make sure everyone is in focus, and not just the front row.

 To understand aperture in three quick steps, read here.